Last Updated on by

 If you can take care of these, you will be safe.

-In case you need to scrape data continuously to gather a live data feed from different sources, it is recommended that you set up separate servers and spiders for each source.
+In case you need to crawl data continuously to gather a live data feed from different sources, it is recommended that you set up separate servers and spiders for each source.
 This should be done for multiple reasons.
 In the case of a single server crashing, all your processes shouldn’t stop.
 It will also be easier to pinpoint the issue if you know which scraping process had the problem.
 Distributed scraping would also be faster and remove bottlenecks since one slow process wouldn’t slow another.

 This component of web scraping infrastructure is more about the legal requirements.
 Scraping web data is not illegal but some ethical boundaries need to be followed for the benefit of all.
 You should always check the robot.txt file to see if a web-page has restricted web-scraping.
 You should never hit a website so frequently that it gets overburdened and crashes.

-Also, in case you are logging into a website using some credentials before you scrape it, you should remember that logging in means that you are agreeing to certain terms and conditions.
-If those explicitly mention that you cannot scrape data then scraping data from pages inside the login-screen is illegal.
+Also, in case you are logging into a website using some credentials before you crawl it, you should remember that logging in means that you are agreeing to certain terms and conditions.
+If those explicitly mention that you cannot crawl data then scraping data from pages inside the login-screen is illegal.
 Hence you should be configuring your scraping engine and your spiders to conform to laws and regulations of your region.

 Setting up and maintaining web scraping infrastructure is a complex process and that is the reason why many companies prefer to outsource their web scraping tasks to companies like us.
 Our team at PromptCloud helps companies get data at the click of a button.
 You provide us with the requirements, we give you the data in the format you want and in the delivery method of your choice.